Sinister (2012) - Fair or Foul Review

 Fair: The Investigation

 While the premise gets rather thin in parts and there is so much lazy writing involved, the investigation process Ellison is doing is definitely the strongest part of the film.
-I'm not saying his methods are good, just that what he discovers and how it's presented to him are well-done.
+I'm not saying his methods are good, just that what he discovers and how it's presented to him are well done.

-While moving in to his new home, he discovers a live scorpion and a box of super 8 home movies in his attic.
+While moving into his new home, he discovers a live scorpion and a box of Super 8 home movies in his attic.
 He quickly finds out that the most recent movie was of the family that lived in the house before him.
 While seemingly a normal home movie at first, it ends with their grisly murder where four out of the five family members are hanged, with the other child nowhere to be found.
 This scene happens to be the very first thing we see in the film.
 It's quiet and graphic without being necessarily gory.
-As a result, its a very unsettling image that is made more ominous by the super 8 video quality.
+As a result, it’s a very unsettling image that is made more ominous by the Super 8 video quality.

 10-24-2015-10-06-26-PM-1038x576.png